GEM-benchmark/NL-Augmenter/README.md

 git checkout -b my_awesome_transformation
 ```
 We will base our transformation on an existing example.
 Create a new transformation directory by copying over an existing transformation.
 You can choose to copy from other [transformation directories](interfaces) depending on the task you wish to create a transformation for.
-Check some of the existing [pull requests](https://github.com/GEM-benchmark/NL-Augmenter/pulls?q=is%3Aopen+is%3Apr+label%3Atransformation) [and merged transformations](transformations) first to avoid duplicating efforts or creating transformations similar to previous ones.
+Check some of the existing [pull requests](https://github.com/GEM-benchmark/NL-Augmenter/pulls?q=is%3Aopen+is%3Apr+label%3Atransformation) [and merged transformations](transformations) first to avoid duplicating efforts or creating transformations too similar to previous ones.
 ```bash
 cd transformations/
 cp -r butter_fingers_perturbation my_awesome_transformation